Measuring AI Ability to Complete Long Software Tasks: Discussion

-In this paper, we proposed an intuitive, quantitative metric for AI capabilities: the task completion time horizon, which relates AI performance on tasks to the typical length of time human experts require to complete the tasks.
-We constructed a dataset of \numswaatasks{} shorter SWAA tasks, combined these with tasks from RE-Bench and \gabenchmark{}, and conducted \numswaabaselines{} human runs on SWAA tasks to estimate the difficulty of the tasks, combining these difficulty estimates with baselines collected from RE-Bench and \gabenchmark{}.
-To measure the trend in time horizon, we benchmarked 11 frontier AI models released between 2019 and 2025 on our dataset, calculated the time horizon of each model (Section~\ref{sec:converting-to-horizon}), and then plotted this against release date.

-We observed that the 50\% task completion time horizon on our tasks has been growing exponentially from 2019--2025 with a doubling time of approximately seven months (Figure~\ref{fig:headline}), a similar trend to our exploratory work on the trend since 2023 without SWAA data (Section~\ref{sec:retrodiction}).
-Measuring the 80\% time horizon revealed a similar exponential trend, though these horizons are approximately 5x shorter than the 50\% horizons (Section~\ref{sec:p80}).
-Our qualitative analysis (Section~\ref{sec:qualitative-analysis}) identified several factors driving this progress.
-We also noted important limitations of current systems, particularly their lower performance on less structured, ``messier'' tasks (Section~\ref{sec:messiness-split}).
+\paragraph{Summary} In this paper, we proposed an intuitive, quantitative metric for AI capabilities: the task completion time horizon, which relates AI performance on tasks to the typical length of time human experts require to complete the tasks.
+We constructed a dataset of \numswaatasks{} shorter SWAA tasks, combined these with existing benchmarks, and conducted baselines to estimate their difficulty.
+To measure the trend in time horizon, we benchmarked 11 frontier AI models released between 2019 and 2025 on this dataset, and found (Section~\ref{sec:converting-to-horizon}) that the 50\% task completion time horizon on these tasks has been growing exponentially from 2019--2025 with a doubling time of approximately seven months (Figure~\ref{fig:headline}).
+We also noted important limitations of current systems, particularly their lower performance on less structured, ``messier'' tasks (Appendix~\ref{sec:messiness-split}).

-To investigate the extent to which our observed trend is externally valid (Section~\ref{sec:externalvalidity}), we replicated our methods on SWE-bench Verified (Section~\ref{sec:swebench}) and analyzed the impact of task ``messiness"" on model performance (Section ~\ref{sec:messiness-split}).
-We observed a similar exponentially increasing time horizon for both SWE-Bench and subsets of our tasks categorized by low and high messiness.
-However, due to systematic differences between these benchmarks and real-world tasks, these results may still not generalize to actual real-world tasks.

-Finally, we attempt to extrapolate the trend on our tasks to one-month (167 hours) AI (Section~\ref{trend_sensitivity}), finding that {if both the trend continues and observed performance trends generalize to real-world tasks}, an 80\% confidence interval for the release date of AI that can complete 1-month long software tasks spans from late 2028 to early 2031 (Section \ref{sec:predicting-future-trends}).
+Finally, we attempt to extrapolate the trend on these tasks to one-month (167 hours) AI (Section~\ref{trend_sensitivity}), finding that if the trend continues and observed performance trends generalize to real-world tasks, an 80\% confidence interval for the release date of AI that can complete 1-month long software tasks spans from mid-2028 to mid-2030 (Section \ref{sec:predicting-future-trends})-- or even as soon as early 2027 if the 2024--2025 trend continues.